-In an effort to provide effective service to developers and contractors, as well as existing and prospective businesses, the City of Danville has established a Development Review Process.
+In an effort to provide effective service to developers and contractors, as well as existing and prospective businesses, the City of Danville has an existing Development Review Process.
 This simplified procedure will eliminate the need for the developer to meet with the various City departments and agencies.
 This process is applicable to industrial, commercial and large residential projects.

 - The applicant will be provided with copies of appropriate development guidelines, applications, and a preliminary checklist.

-- The applicant submits required plans or plats along with their application(s) to the Community Development Department FORMS & APPLICATIONS page in pd format.
+- The applicant submits required plans along with their application(s) to the Community Development Department FORMS & APPLICATIONS page in pd format.